Free shipping for orders over 80 EUR

 The smoky peat flavor is created when the malt is dried over a peat fire.
 The longer the malt dries there, the peatier and smokier the flavor becomes.
 The main aromas are often described as woody, earthy, medicinal or phenolic.
 This flavor is particularly evident in whiskeys produced on the Scottish island of Islay.

 This group of aromas is the most difficult to describe and translate.
 However, it can be translated figuratively as "finish".
 During distillation, the whisky is separated into foreshots, middle shots and aftershots.
-Normally only the middle shot is used, as the foreshots are sometimes toxic and the aftershots taste unpleasant.
+Normally only the middle shot is used, as the foreshots are sometimes toxic and the aftershots have an unpleasant taste.
 In moderation, however, the aftershots can also be what makes a whisky so appealing.
 Biscuit notes, tobacco, honey and even sweat characterize the taste.

 During distillation, the unwanted sulphur bonds are supposed to be captured and rendered harmless.
 However, this does not always work, which is why this taste can still arise in some whiskies.

 Each whisky matures for several years in oak barrels.
-This extracts vanilla and caramel notes from the wood.
+This removes vanilla and caramel notes from the wood.
 These give the whisky a softer note and at the same time a bitter aftertaste.

 The taste of wine arises when the barrel has previously been filled with different types of wine, such as sherry, port, Madeira or sweet wine.
 During long storage, the taste profile of the whisky can change significantly and fruity, nutty or chocolatey aromas can develop.